-Paris Accord on Climate Change - there has been great support for the Paris Accord from nearly all countries, notably EU, China and India following President Trump's decision to renegotiate the US position - even some US States have indicated that they will continue to target the Acord's objectives independently.
+Paris Accord on Climate Change - there has been great support for the Paris Accord from nearly all countries, notably EU, China and India despite President Trump's decision to renegotiate the US position - even some US States have indicated that they will continue to target the Acord's objectives independently.

 GRA keeps up to date with market, new build and investment trends and governnment energy policy, updating information accordingly to identify new opportunities throughout the supply chain.
-There is increasing emphasis on Low Carbon and ongoing developments in Renewables, aswell as the implementation of nuclear policy.
+There is increasing emphasis on Zero Carbon and ongoing developments in Renewables, aswell as the implementation of nuclear policy.

-Energy Mix - Recent Market Developments, Trends and Opportunities include;
+UK Energy Mix - Recent Market Developments, Trends and Opportunities include;

 - Hinkley Nuclear Power Plant now well under construction although costs are increasing.
+It is anticipated to be operational in 2025.

 - Conversion of coal power stations to gas and biomass.